mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 ##### Epistemological pluralism, bricolage & Microworlds

-Papert and Turkle's [-@papert_epistemological_1990] encourage a of diversity in approaches to teaching coding beyond a formal, abstract approach "that emphasizes control and through structure and planning".

-DEVELOP THIS  - EXAAMPLES OF ABSTRACT HERE.
-Top-Down Design, planning extensively first,  learning syntax and structure first, coding from first principles.
-Perhaps following step by step instructions.

-Papert and Turkle [-@papert_epistemological_1990] celebrated the exploration of the concrete in computing pedagogy, likening the process  to bricolage, a craft based approach where participants become very familiar with their tools and materials.

-Their celebration of concrete coding approaches, including the use of tangible physical and digital objects, and more piecemeal, bricolage approach has influenced the design of popular educational programming software and pedagogy through the constructionist school and maker movements (as explored in the literature review).
+In Chapter 2 the concepts and legacy of Papert and Turkle's [-@papert_epistemological_1990] exploration of diversity in coding approaches which the call epistemological pluralism.
+The focus here is on their championing of approaches beyond the dominant formal/ abstract approach that "emphasizes control and through structure and planning" [@papert_epistemological_1990, p.134].
+This approach which can be characterised by the following: a top-down design processing involving extensively planning prior to coding, explicit teaching of language principles and syntax, coding from scratch rather than altering existing products.
+To counter this dominance, Papert and Turkle [-@papert_epistemological_1990] highlighted the value of a more concrete computing pedagogy, likening the process to bricolage, a craft based approach where participants become very familiar with their tools and materials.
+The authors exploration of the types of coders as either Planners or Bricoleurs aligns with two aspects of the making styles explored briefly in Chapter 5.
+Bricoleur types are describes as preferring to stay in closer contact with the a concrete sense of the outcomes even to the expense of programming efficiency of neatness of code.

-However, Wilensky [-@wilensky1991abstract] questions the nature of abstract in this context arguing that all objects and concepts are abstract until familiarity makes them more concrete to the user.
-Also, how does this fit with Waite's advocacy for the the alternation between poles of abstract and concrete in semantic profiles.
-Such a challenge to the legitimacy of the primacy of abstract, top-down approaches to teaching coding, seemingly also also challenge Waite's rationale of the importance of alternating between abstract and concrete dimensions present in research on semantic waves, and the value of participants being aware of the level of abstraction at which they are working.
+This recognition and advocacy for the bricolage approach, seemingly also also challenge Waite's research on the importance of alternating between abstract and concrete dimensions present in research on semantic waves, and the value of participants being aware of the level of abstraction at which they are working.

+THIS NEEDS WORK - MORE ON MY EXAMPLES?

 A careful examination of the literature is needed here to catch the complexities present.
 The celebration here is of pluralism rather than the culturally prevalent one privileging abstraction.
 Abstraction is not seen as undesirable.